ArthurEOrtiz/pizza-parlor/readMe.md

  * Create a pizza object constructor with properties for toppings and size.
  * Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.

+## Technologies Used

+* Java Script
+* Jquery
+* Bootstrap

+## Setup/Installtion Requirments

+* Clone this repository to your desktop
+* Navigate to the top level of the directory
+* Open index.html in your browser

+## Known Bugs

+ * None

 ## Specs

 ### Describe Pizza();

-Test: "It should return a Pizza object with properties for toppings sauce and size."
+Test: "It should return a Pizza object with properties for quantity, toppings sauce and size."
 Code: const myPizza = new Pizza(["chicken", "bell peppers", "cheese"], "white sauce", "medium");
-Expected Output: Pizza { toppings: ["chicken", "bell peppers", "cheese"], sauce: "white sauce", size: "medium"}
+Expected Output: Pizza {quantity: 1, toppings: ["chicken", "bell peppers", "cheese"], sauce: "white sauce", size: "medium"}

 ### Describe Pizza.price();